jdmiguel/storybook_example/README.md

 # StoryBook example

-## Simple Storybook example with React and typescript
+## Simple Storybook example with Storybook 4, React and typescript